email@example.com / +44 (0) 7809 416 604

 - Big-picture vision during analysis, forecasting future needs and delivering to that end.

-- Strong focus on performance and database access patterns, preventing future bottlenecks.
+- Strong focus on performance and database access patterns, enabling future growth.

 - Ample experience in the development of applications for production environments.